KeyouXZ/Skynomi/README.md

 - Rank System: `v1.1.3` -> `v1.2.0`
   - New feature: Item restriction for rank system.
 Config: `"Restricted Items"`
   - Corrected rankutils permission
+  - New command: `resetrank` and `resethighestrank`
+  - New Feature: Syncs player group with stored rank, caps rank at max if exceeded, updates cache, and notifies the player.

 ## License